 Landmark Supreme Court Case: Swift & Company v.
 U.S. (1905)

 Swift & Company v.
-U.S. (1905) is the 37th landmark Supreme Court case, the fourteenth in the Economics module, featured in the KTB Prep American Government and Civics Series designed to acquaint users with the origins, concepts, organizations, and policies of the United States government and political system.
+U.S. (1905) is the 37th landmark Supreme Court case, the sixteenth in the Economics module, featured in the KTB Prep American Government and Civics Series designed to acquaint users with the origins, concepts, organizations, and policies of the United States government and political system.
 The goal is greater familiarization with the rights and obligations of citizenship at the local, state, national, and global levels and the history of our nation as a democracy.
 While there is overlap, these landmark cases are separated into cases addressing:

 - Foreign Policy